SamueleGiraudo/Calimba/Help.md

 ### Octaves
-Given a shift `s`, `s'` is the same shift but one octave higher.
-Similarly, `s,` (`s` followed by a comma) is the same shift but one octave below.
-These operators `'` and `,` can be stacked to express shifts in different octaves.
+Given a degree `d`, `d'` is the degree specifying the same note as the one specified by `d` but one octave higher.
+Similarly, `d,` (`d` followed by a comma) specifies the same note as the one specified by `d` but one octave below.
+Therefore, since the default layout has $7$ degrees by octave, for any degree `d`, `d'` refers to the degree `d + 7`, and `d,` refers to the degree `d - 7`.
+These operators `'` and `,` can be stacked in order to express degrees in different octaves.

-These operators can be applied also on phrases to change the octave of their shifts.
+These operators can be applied also on phrases to change the octave of the notes they specify.
 For instance,
 ```
 (0 * 2 * 4 * (0' # 4')) * (0 * 2 * 4 * (0' # 4')),,
 ```